Top 10 audio cassette tape tips, plus a look back at dozens of old tapes

 Not only were they small and easy to carry, they were also easy to load — and with no external reels involved, you could skip dealing with typical threading or alignment issues.
-(They were a lot trimmer than 8-track tapes, too.)
+(They were a lot less bulky than 8-track tapes, too.)

-Of course, we know now that no matter how well you stored the little things, very few cassette tapes from back in the day withstood the test of time.
+Of course, we know now that no matter how well you stored the little things, very few audio cassette tapes from back in the day withstood the test of time.

-Top tips to help you choose and use cassette tapes
+Top tips to help you choose and use audio cassette tapes

 1. Advantages of the audio cassette tape